NimaAbdollahipour/NimaAbdollahipour/README.md

 Here are some ideas to get you started:
 -->
-- ✔  I'm a software engineering student currently and I have a bachelors degree in electrical engineering
+- ✔  I'm a software engineering student
 - 🔭 I’m currently working on an onilne examination system with flask
 - 👯 I’m looking to collaborate on flask and python projects